TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 People that are not satisfied with two examples to show that  {prf:ref}`Alg:LUdecomp:LUalgorithm`  works can have a look at the following (informal) proof of {prf:ref}`Prop:LUdecomp:Existence`.
-It will also prove the statement that the existence of a $LU$-decomposition of a matrix $A$ implies that the matrix $A$ can be row reduced top-down to a matrix in echelon form.
+It will also prove the statement that the existence of a $LU$ decomposition of a matrix $A$ implies that the matrix $A$ can be row reduced top-down to a matrix in echelon form.

 :::{admonition} Proof of&nbsp;{prf:ref}`Prop:LUdecomp:Existence`